OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Settings_Assessment.md

 The link to the performance record only appears in the course if at least one assessable course element exists in the course and the course participant has already received at least one assessment.
 This can be, for example, the attempted solution to a test or the assessment of an assignment.

-If you deactivate this function, your course participants will no longer see any certificates of achievement.
+If you deactivate this function, your course participants will no longer see any evidences of achievement.
 The certificates are not lost, they are simply no longer displayed.
 If you reactivate the transcript of records, all current data will be available again.
-However, if you delete a course with existing transcripts of records, users will still be able to view their evidences of achievement.
+However, if you delete a course with existing evidences of achievements, users will still be able to view their evidences of achievement.

 [To the top of the page ^](#course-settings---tab-assessment--assessment)